CognizantOpenSource/maqs-dotnet/docs/MAQS_9/MAQS-FAQ.md

 # <img src="resources/maqslogo.ico" height="32" width="32"> FAQ

-# Open source VS enterprise version
-As of July 2019, MAQS became fully open source.
-There are no longer separate open source and enterprise versions.

 # Templates: Out of the box templates
 Templates can be found in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1465771.MAQSOpenFramework) or  Visual Studio Tools -> Extensions and Updates.